pavlyuts/portabilling-eventmonitor/README.md

 Intended to provide comfort view of event flow between PortOne billing and external handlers.

-The component allows to create REST andpoint, accepting all the events from billing, and then passing it to real handler, storing the request and the answer in a round-robin buffer.
+The component allows to create REST endpoint, accepting all the events from billing, and then passing it to the real handler, storing the request and the answer in a round-robin buffer.

 *Not properly tested, use at your own risk!
-This may create an extra  security risks as it has no any authentification*
+This may create an extra  security risks as it use no authentification*

 ## Installation
 In the Composer storage.
 Just add proper require section: